Mira-kh/Mira-kh/README.md

-- 👋 Hi, I’m @Mira-kh
+- 👋 Hi, I’m Mira Khalil
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI (machine learning, deep learning, PINN, etc.)
-- 🌱 I’m currently learning electrical engineering
+- 🌱 I’m an electrical and electronics engineer and a PhD student working on lithium-ion batteries
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mirakhalil99@hotmail.com

 <!---